ttulka/java-samples/ddd-ecommerce-example/README.md

 As a concrete example consider the business capability to find payments in Billing service:

 - Application is implemented via Spring Boot Application.
-- `PaymentJdbcConfig` configures the JDBC implementations for Use-cases and Domain.
+- `PaymentJdbcConfig` configures the JDBC implementations for the Domain.
 - Gateway is implemented as a REST Controller.
-- Use-case interface  `FindPayments` is implemented with `PaymentsJdbc` in Implementation.
+- Use-Case interface  `FindPayments` is implemented with `PaymentsJdbc` in Use-Cases Implementation.
-- Domain interface `Payment` is implemented with `PaymentJdbc` in Implementation.
+- Entity `Payment` is implemented with `PaymentJdbc` in Entities Implementation.

 ![Service Anatomy](doc/service-anatomy-example.png)

-There is no array from Configuration to Gateways because `PaymentController` is annotated with Spring's `@Component` which makes it available for component scanning the application is based on.
+There is no arrow from Configuration to Gateways because `PaymentController` is annotated with Spring's `@Component` which makes it available for component scanning the application is based on.
 This is only one possible approach.
-Another option would be to put the Controller as a Bean into the Configuration.
+Another option would be to put the Controller as a Bean into the Configuration, etc..